 5,000 miles looks daunting if not impossible.
 Just thinking about it brought me fear and trepidation.
 I succeeded by taking my tour mile by mile.
 In tough times I told myself I only had to make it the next ten miles.
 Ten miles later I pushed myself another ten miles.
 The mind is incredible when you push your body.
 You learn you can go beyond your limits and do things you never thought you could.
 Bike touring teaches the mind that your body can do anything.
 I’ve gotten through some incredibly difficult rides because I willed myself to do it.
 I rode over mountains, through 30 mph headwinds, and 175 miles in a day.
 It was only through small wins that I worked up to conquer these challenges.

-Bike touring is a slow building process where your mind realizes it can do more and more every day.
+Bike touring is a slow-building process where your mind realizes it can do more and more every day.
 You can start by riding 20 miles a day which may be more than you’ve ever done.
 It won’t be long before 80 miles feels like nothing.
 It’s incredible how the mind and body adapt to new challenges.
 Bike touring pushes your mind and body outside your comfort zone, so you can reach places you never imagined.

 You Gain a New Appreciation for Nature

 There is something incredible about being outside every day.
 It feels like something you were meant to do.
 You become absorbed in the warmth of the sun or a blooming flower.
 You take on a new appreciation for nature.
 On a bike, you’re surrounded by nature.
-My tour took me past oceans, lakes, mountains, streams, forests, and desert.
+My tour took me past oceans, lakes, mountains, streams, forests, and deserts.
 I saw the US from a unique perspective.
 I saw scenery change as I moved from the deciduous forest to the pine forests of the south to the swamp.
-Across the country, the terrain flattened out with incredible coastal views followed by desert.
+Across the country, the terrain flattened out with incredible coastal views followed by the desert.
 Scenery and landscapes change before your eyes.
 You appreciate the beauty.

 Nature doesn’t feel like something foreign or forbidding.
 It feels welcoming and new.
 I gained a new appreciation for all of it.
-A quiet bridge over a stream took on a new meaning just as much as a grand vista on a mountain.
+A quiet bridge over a stream took on new meaning just as much as a grand vista on a mountain.
 You begin to notice things you didn’t before.
-The hummingbird landing on the flower or the circling hawk appear even though they were there the whole time.
+The hummingbird landing on the flower or the circling hawk appears even though they were there the whole time.
 Bike touring can change your life because nature becomes visceral.
-It encourages a happiness I’ve never felt before.
+It encourages happiness I’ve never felt before.